koopjs/koop-provider-marklogic/README.md

 Currently, the service descriptors live in the same database as the data that is being queried but that could change.
 They must be in the `http://marklogic.com/feature-services` collection for the connector to be able to find them.

-Service descriptors should be placed in the `config/<config name>/feature-services` directory.
-They will be automically installed and placed into the required collection when you run the `./gradlew -PfsConfig=<config name> installServices` command.
+Service descriptors should be placed in the `config/<config name>/services` directory.
+They will be automically installed and placed into the required collection when you run the `./gradlew -PenvironmentName=<env name> -PfsConfig=<config name> installServices` command.

-See `example/services/example-gkg.json` for an example service descriptor.
+See `config/example/services/example-gkg.json` for an example service descriptor.

 <a name="TDE-Templates"></a>
 ### TDE Templates
 The connector relies on MarkLogic TDE views to provide data to ESRI feature layers and tables.
 Follow the [MarkLogic documentation](https://docs.marklogic.com/guide/app-dev/TDE) and the GKG example provided `example/templates/example-gkg.tdex` to create TDE templates to build views for the data you want to expose.

 TDE templates should be placed in the `config/<config name>/templates` directory.
-They will be automically installed when you run the `./gradlew -PfsConfig=<config name> installServices` command.
+They will be automically installed when you run the `./gradlew -PenvironmentName=<env name> -PfsConfig=<config name> installServices` command.

 ---
 <a name="Install-the-Connector"></a>